 History of Western art from the mid-18th through the early 21st century.
 Analysis of major movements and artists as well as underlying philosophy and cultural influences.
-Satisfies Culture: Art.
+Fulfills General Education Art & Music requirement.
 Liberal Arts.

 ART 241 Two-dimensional Design